Temporal dependence in exposure and hazard-based infectious disease interventions: Results

-This derivation was theoretically justified by the delta method, see the supplementary material.
-Letting \( \beta = \log(1 - v^*) \), we applied the asymptotic result:
+This correction procedure is theoretically justified via the delta method.
+Specifically, under the transformation induced by Equation~\eqref{hr_simu}, we have:

-where $\hat\beta$ is the maximum partial likelihood estimator.
-The delta method was applied to the transformation:

-Fig. \ref{fig4} presents the simulation results.
-In each panel, the red horizontal line represents the per-contact $VE$.
-In the panel A (blue), the per-contact $VE$, $v = 0.3$.
-In the panel B (green), the per-contact $VE$, $v = 0.6$.
-In the panel C (brown), the per-contact $VE$, $v = 0.9$.
-These results illustrate that the Cox-based $VE$ estimator, \( \widehat{v^*} \), exhibits bias with respect to the per-contact \( VE \).
-In contrast, the estimator, \( \widehat{v} \), derived from equation (16), consistently reduces this bias across a wide range of parameter settings.
+Figure~\ref{fig4} presents the simulation results.
+In each panel, the red horizontal line represents the (average) per-exposure effect ($v$).
+Panel A (blue) corresponds to $v = 0.3$, Panel B (green) to $v = 0.6$, and Panel C (brown) to $v = 0.9$.
+These results show that $1-\widehat{\text{HR}}$ exhibits systematic bias with respect to $v$.
+In contrast, the adjusted estimator $\hat{v}$ obtained via Equation~\eqref{hr_simu} consistently reduces this bias across the range of the parameter settings.